-Content also moves from simpler to the more complex expression.
-Clear sequencing of content Exercises repeatedly revisit and reinforce prior grammar and vocabulary.
+Content also moves from simpler to the more complex expression. • Exercises repeatedly revisit and reinforce prior grammar and vocabulary.
 SoL moves inexorably towards GCSE and beyond.
 Vocabulary is built regularly - a list and test for each chapter.
-Links to Careers Regular wisdom from the teacher will promote the true idea that most jobs simply require people who can understand, process and report on information.
-Such jobs might include: Civil Servant, Lawyer, Politician, Policy Adviser, Business/Strategy Consultant, Marketing Executive, Media Specialist (from TV/Film to Comms/Social), almost any job that involves research and/or analysis. • It will then be pointed out that Latin is especially good at developing one's intellectual, analytical, logical and expressive skills.
-Diversity and Inclusion Periodic reference is made and contrasts / comparisons drawn with other cultures globally and historically in relation to: • Female agency and gender roles, e.g. official Roman limitations for women; real examples of greater independence. • Sexual preference and gender identity, e.g. Roman perception was binary but sexuality was more fluid and role- based; (Greco-)Roman myth provides a broader range of experiences.
+Regular wisdom from the teacher will promote the true idea that most jobs simply require people who can understand, process and report on information. • Such jobs might include: Civil Servant, Lawyer, Politician, Policy Adviser, Business/Strategy Consultant, Marketing Links to Careers Executive, Media Specialist (from TV/Film to Comms/Social), almost any job that involves research and/or analysis.
+It will then be pointed out that Latin is especially good at developing one's intellectual, analytical, logical and expressive skills.
+Periodic reference is made and contrasts / comparisons drawn with other cultures globally and historically in relation to: Female agency and gender roles, e.g. official Roman limitations for women; real examples of greater independence.
+Diversity and Inclusion • Sexual preference and gender identity, e.g. Roman perception was binary but sexuality was more fluid and role-based; (Greco-)Roman myth provides a broader range of experiences.
 Cultures: Rome either in conflict or in trade and diplomacy, e.g. North Africa, Persia/South Asia; also movement of peoples with army across empire, e.g. Syrians on Tyne; North African Septimius Severus as Emperor and dying in York: Consideration of imperial absorption of conquered cultures and dissemination of these ideas.
-Intervention support Official Website with online books and supporting activities, including vocabulary. https://www.clc.cambridgescp.com/online-activities Media files - sound files of all texts.
-Bookmark summarising grammar. • PP Support: Focus is literate and cultural: selected lessons dedicated to English grammar and terms; activities dedicated to interaction with historical segments in the text book, incl. projects. • SEND Support: Focus is on processing: personal copies / enlargements / coloured backgrounds as appropriate; extra time in assessments as required.
+Official Website with online books and supporting activities, including vocabulary.
+Support Media files - sound files of all texts.
+Bookmark summarising grammar.